 The period of the first teachings of Paul, at Damascus, does not seem to have lasted long before he had to quickly leave for Arabia.
 Indeed, it is evident that his life could not have been safe, had he remained.
-The fury of the Jews when they had recovered from their first surprise must have been excited to the utmost pitch, and they would soon have received a new commissioner from Jerusalem armed with full powers to supersede and punish one whom they must have regarded as the most faithless of apostates.
+The fury of the Jews, when they had recovered from their first surprise, must have been excited to the utmost pitch.
+They would soon have received a new commissioner from Jerusalem armed with full powers to supersede and punish one whom they must have regarded as the most faithless of apostates.

 In the threefold division of Ptolemy, which remains in our popular language when we speak of this still untraveled region, both the first and second of these districts were included under the name of the third.
 And we must suppose Paul to have gone into one of the former, either that which touched Syria and Mesopotamia, or that which touched Palestine and Egypt.
 If he went into the first, we need not suppose him to have traveled far from Damascus.
 For though the strong powers of Syria and Mesopotamia might check the tribes of Arabia, and retrench the name in this direction, yet the Gardens of Damascus were on the verge of the desert, and the city was almost as much an Arabian as a Syrian town.

 And if Paul went into Petrsean Arabia, there still remains the question of his motive for the journey, and his employment when there.
 He could have went to preach the Gospel, and then, in the synagogues of that singular capital, which was built amidst the rocks of Edom, whence "Arabians" came to the festivals at Jerusalem (Acts 2:11) he testified of Jesus.
 Or, more likely, he went for the purpose of contemplation and solitary communion with God, to deepen his repentance and fortify his soul with prayer.